BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 ### Restore from an encrypted QR code backup

 Some applications  also provide an option for users to scan an encrypted proprietary QR code version of their recovery phrase.
-For a more detailed explanation of this recovery technique check out this [blog post](https://blog.keys.casa/product-update-transaction-memos-encrypted-backups/) by Casa.
+For a more detailed explanation of this recovery technique, check out this [blog post](https://blog.keys.casa/product-update-transaction-memos-encrypted-backups/) by Casa.

 ### Restore a wallet with funds on the Lightning network